min69u/Reforestation/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## Why did the cookie cry?
+## Because his mother was a wafer so long